Workiva/built_redux/README.md

    /// to reducer functions.
 The reducer functions then rebuild the state. get reducer => _reducer;

-   // Built value constructor
+   // Built value constructor.
+The factory is returning the default state Counter._();
-   Counter._();
    factory BaseCounter() => new _$BaseCounter._(count: 1);
  }

 // These are reducer functions.
 They have a (state, action, builder) => void signature.
-// It describes how an action transforms the state into the next state by applying changes to the builder supplied.
+// They describes how an action transforms the state into the next state by applying changes to the builder supplied.
 // You are required to builder passed, calling state.rebuild will NOT update the state in your redux store. increment(Counter state, Action<int> action, CounterBuilder builder) => builder..count = state.count + action.payload;